Max Middleton

 David Maxwell Middleton (born 4 August 1946) is an English composer and keyboardist.
-Middleton is known for his work on the Fender Rhodes Electric piano, the Minimoog synthesiser and his percussive playing style of the Hohner Clavinet.
-He started his professional music career by playing keyboards for Jeff Beck and is best known for his work on Beck's Blow by Blow.
-He was the pianist on some pieces on the first album by TRUST, "préfabriqué".
+Trained as a classical pianist, Middleton also had a strong affinity for jazz.
+He is known for his work on the Fender Rhodes electric piano and the Minimoog synthesiser, and for his percussive playing style on the Hohner Clavinet.
+He started his professional music career by playing keyboards for Jeff Beck and is best known for his work on Beck's Blow by Blow (1975).

-Biography
+Career

 After being introduced to Beck by bassist Clive Chaman during 1970, he played keyboards on the third Jeff Beck Group album Rough and Ready and the eponymously named fourth Jeff Beck Group album (also known as the "Orange Album"), in a line-up with Chaman, vocalist and guitarist Bobby Tench and drummer Cozy Powell.
 He went on to record Blow by Blow and Wired with Jeff Beck and to record and tour with Nazareth, Hummingbird, Streetwalkers, Chris Rea, Kate Bush, Annette Peacock, Rolling Stones guitarist Mick Taylor and singer-songwriter John Martyn.

 Middleton worked with Beck in the second Jeff Beck Group line-up alongside vocalist/guitarist Bobby Tench, bassist Clive Chaman and drummer Cozy Powell.
 He briefly stayed with Beck in a third line-up that ultimately metamorphosed into the Beck, Bogert & Appice power trio before joining Tench in Hummingbird during 1976.
-Hummingbird released two successful albums with Middleton as keyboard player We Can't Go on Meeting Like This (1976), and Diamond Nights (1977), both produced by Ian "Sammy" Samwell.
+Hummingbird released two successful albums with Middleton as keyboard player, We Can't Go on Meeting Like This (1976) and Diamond Nights (1977), both produced by Ian "Sammy" Samwell.
 During this period, he continued to work with Beck, appearing on Blow By Blow (1975) and Wired (1976).
-By this time Middleton had become a sought after session musician, playing on albums such as the soundtrack to the film Sgt.
+By this time Middleton had become a sought-after session musician, playing on albums such as the soundtrack to the film Sgt.
 Pepper's Lonely Hearts Club Band (1978) and Nazareth's most successful album, Hair of the Dog (1975).
 In 1977 he played keyboards on the Rhead Brothers first EMI album 'Dedicate', later writing and arranging a score for the track, 'When the Seagull flies' on their second album Black Shaheen.